lizmat/articles/fall-cleanup.md

 ## Conclusion

 It was an interesting ride through memory lane the past weeks.
+With about 200 commits, that's not bad at all!

 Note that with these numbers of issues, if I had an error rate of only 1%, there are at least 5 issues that were closed when they shouldn't have been closed.
 If you feel that an issue has been closed incorrectly, please leave a comment and I'll re-open them if you cannot do that yourself.

 Sadly, because of the additional tests that I wrote, the number of roast test-files passing has now dropped again below the 85% mark.
 Still, I do think this is progress, as the errors that they check for would have been encountered during the development of the Raku grammar sooner or later anyway.

+Anyway, it was fun being able to close as many issues as I did!
+Want to join in the fun?
+There are still [778 issues](https://github.com/rakudo/rakudo/issues?q=is%3Aopen+is%3Aissue) open waiting for someone to close them!